jmcphers/k5hoa/content/post/pool-opening.md

   </div>
 </div>

-The Kingsgate 5 pool is opening soon!
-Mark your calendars for opening day: **Saturday, May 28, 2016, 12 - 8pm**.
+It's been cold and wet all winter, but spring is in the air and summer's just around the corner!
+Mark your calendars for the Kingsgate 5 pool opening day: **Saturday, May 29, 2017, 12 - 8pm**.

 <!--more-->